lupyuen/lupyuen.github.io/src/gpio.md

 //  Fails because the pointer references a single byte, not 0x498 bytes
 ```

-GCC doesn't like this because it says that the pointer references a single byte...
+GCC thinks that the pointer references a single byte...
 Copying `0x498` bytes to the pointer would surely cause an overflow!

 Thus we do the right thing and tell GCC that it's really a pointer to an array of `0x498` bytes...